OpenNebula/addon-image-backup/README.md

     // Have to be owned by oneadmin user
     backupTmpDir: '/path/to/backup/tmp/dir/',

+    // IP address of backup server from which we run this script
+    // Used only for netcat function
+    backupServerIp: '192.168.2.8',

     // List of compute nodes in cluster.
     // Used for downloading persistent images not attached to any vm,
     // non-persistent images and deployments files